The Best of Fauré

 If you much enjoy "easy listening" Classical Music, then snag this one right away -- you won't be sorry that you did.

-Faure Essentials5
+Faure Essentials

 If you want to persuade someone to listen to Faure then this is the album to begin with.
 It contains the very best known melodies.